Blendify/blender-manual/blender_docs/manual/game_engine/python_api/videotexture.rst

 and that the sum of all weights should be 255.
 ``ImageMix`` makes a mix of all the sources according to their weights.
 The sources must all have the same image size
 (after reduction to the nearest power of two dimension).
-If they don't, you get a Python error on the console.
+If they do not, you get a Python error on the console.